 - purchase and positioning of ten large rocks.

-The group will undertake much of the work themselves, except for the positioning of the large rocks which will be done by a contractor.
+The group undertook much of the work themselves, except for positioning the large rocks which was done by a contractor.

 Hackett shops garden

 The Hackett Community Collective also received a grant through the 2019-2020 Adopt-a-Park Community Grants Program for a project called “Hackett Shops Garden Project.”
 The HCA administers the funds in partnership with the group.
 The project will involve:

 - engagement of a landscape architect to work with the community to develop a plan for enhancing the gardens at the shops.

 The outcomes from this project will complement the work already done as a result of the HCA plan for the shops submitted to the Chief Minister in mid 2019.

 Friends of Mount Majura